HemanathGoud/Age-and-Gender-Using-Webcam-or-Image/README.md

 pip3 install -r requirements.txt
 ```

-When you use it for the first time , weights are downloaded and stored in **./pretrained_models** folder.
+When you use it for the first time , download and link haarcascade_frontalface_alt.xml and dataset.hdf5 in the same or different folder